lazypower/dasroot-blog/content/2014-09-21-juju-digital-ocean-awesome.md

 > Additional note - this is now part of the [official juju documentation](https://juju.ubuntu.com/docs/config-digitalocean.html)

-Juju on Digital Ocean, WOW!
-That's all I have to say.
-Digital Ocean is one of the fastest cloud hosts around with their SSD backed virtual machines.
-To top it off their billing is a no-nonsense straight forward model. $5/mo for their lowest end server, with 1TB of included traffic.
-That's enough to scratch just about any itch you might have with the cloud.

 Speaking of scratching itches, if you haven't checked out Juju yet, now you have a **prime, low cost cloud provider** to toe the waters.
 Spinning up droplets with Juju is very straight forward, and offers you a hands on approach to service orchestration thats affordable enough for a weekend hacker to whet their appetite.
 Not to mention, Juju is currently the #1 project on their API Integration listing!

 ![Juju #1 in API Integration for Digital Ocean!](/images/2014/Sep/Selection_103.png)